Cummins vs DuroMax

 Key Takeaways

-- Cummins leads in average features (7.9 vs 7.0), suggesting more built-in functionality per unit.
+- Cummins leads in average features (7.9 vs 7.0), suggesting its models tend to include more built-in capabilities.

 Top Model Matchups